Barack Obama Abandons Hope and Change in DNC Speech

 Focusing on the ongoing “struggle” in the country, he reminded Americans of their racist past, and their mistreatment of immigrants and black people throughout history.

 Obama praised the protests that rose up during Trump’s presidency, including the George Floyd protests over the summer.
+The protesters, he argued, were the true representation of America’s values.

 “I’ve seen that same spirit rising these past few years. … Americans of all races joining together to declare, in the face of injustice and brutality at the hands of the state, that Black Lives Matter, no more, but no less, so that no child in this country feels the continuing sting of racism,” he said.